armory/docs/content/en/continuous-deployment/feature-status/deprecations/pacrd-deprecation.md

  ## What happens if I don't act in time?

-If your company uses PaCRD, it will no longer be guaranteed to function as part of Armory Enterprise releases after 2021 Nov 01.
-Any workflows that utilize PaCRD may break when you upgrade Armory Enterprise to a new release after that date.
+If your company uses PaCRD, it will no longer be guaranteed to function as part of Armory Continuous Deployment releases after 2021 Nov 01.
+Any workflows that utilize PaCRD may break when you upgrade Armory Continuous Deployment to a new release after that date.

 ## Who should I contact if I have questions or need further assistance?